 Dean has supported artists/bands including Acid Mothers Temple, James Blackshaw, Emeralds, Eric Chenaux, Josh T Pearson, Lichens, The Magic Band, Sharon Van Etten, Michael Hurley, Josephine Foster, Meg Baird, Bohren and der Club of Gore and Charalambides.
 He toured as support for Thurston Moore/Michael Chapman for their 2013 joint UK tour and in 2016 he was special guest on Wolf People’s UK tour.
 He has also toured the UK several times with fellow Hood Faire artists Sam McLoughlin & David Chatton Barker and in 2018 he played a 15 date tour in Europe on a double bill with the guitarist Seabuckthorn.

-Dean’s third full length album “Four Stones” was released in 2018.
-“Four Stones” brings together remastered versions of three tracks that were only previously available on (now sold out) limited edition tape compilations on the “unique and essential” (Dusted Magazine) Folklore Tapes label along with two new pieces “Danse Macabre” and the epic 14 minute “Four Stones” which find Dean using a new kick drum pedal to add a percussive undercurrent to his music.
+Dean’s third full length album “Four Stones” (2018) brings together remastered versions of three tracks that were only previously available on, now sold out, limited edition tape compilations on the “unique and essential” (Dusted Magazine) Folklore Tapes label along with two new pieces “Danse Macabre” and the epic 14 minute “Four Stones” on which Dean uses a kick drum pedal to add a percussive undercurrent to his music.
 The Folklore Tapes tracks “The Blood of St. John” (from Calendar Customs Vol IV: Crown of Light), “Rule of Threes” (from Lancashire Folklore Tapes Vol 1: Pendle, 1612) and “The Devil’s Knell” (from Folklore Tapes Calendar Customs Vol III: Midwinter Rites and Revelries).